cockroachdb/cockroach-cloud-sdk-go/docs/FoldersApi.md

 Set `folder_id` to 'root' to list root level contents.
 Sort order: Folders sorted by name, followed by Clusters sorted by name.

+Can be used by the following roles assigned at the organization or cluster scope:
+- ORG_ADMIN
+- CLUSTER_ADMIN
+- CLUSTER_OPERATOR_WRITER
+- CLUSTER_DEVELOPER
+- FOLDER_ADMIN
+- FOLDER_MOVER

 ### Example

 ```go